softwaresaved/2020-04-30-ramp-swc/prerequisites.md

 bash Anaconda3-2.3.0-Linux-x86_64.sh
 ~~~

+When asked "Do you wish the installer to prepend the Anaconda install location to PATH", answer "yes".

 ## Git

 Git is the version control software we will use.
 It allows you to keep track of your software and the edits made to it.

 ####Create a Github account

-**You should must create a Github account before attending the workshop!**
+**You  must create a Github account before attending the workshop!**

 To create an account, [go to the Github website](https://github.com/join) and provide your details.
 It's quick and it's free.
 Once you have your account, you need to install the Git software as described below.